 Treatments & Costs Associated With Amputations

 Medical companies are continually improving the devices available to assist amputee victims.
-From high-tech wheelchairs and lifts to ultra-light, form-fitting prosthetics – each help to make life a little easier.
+From high-tech wheelchairs and lifts to ultra-light, form-fitting prosthetics – each helps to make life a little easier.
 However, most other treatments are of a conventional nature and have been around for decades.
 Things like:

 Pain Medication – to combat the unpredictable aches, pains, and soreness that often arise